| Search myCarpentry.com |

 Dead Load: The weight of permanent and stationary construction included in a building (see the Live Load carpentry term).

-Fascia: A wood member used for the outer face of a cornice where it is nailed to the ends of the rafter tails.
+Fascia: A finished wood member used for the outer face of a cornice nailed to the ends of the rafter tails.

-Framing: The structure of a house, deck or similar structure.
-Structure is usually made up of studs, beams, headers, rafters, purlins, and trusses.
+Framing: The structural elements of a house or building - studs, beams, headers, rafters, purlins, and trusses.

-Green Building: Design and construction of buildings that minimize impacts of the environment while helping to keep occupants healthy.
+Green Building: The design and construction of buildings that minimize environmental impact while helping to keep occupants healthy.

-Hammer Drill: Also known as a "rotary hammer" - it provides a short rapid hammering action to drill through relatively brittle material (like concrete), providing quicker drilling with less effort.
+Hammer Drill: A tool that uses a short, rapid hammering action to drill through relatively brittle material (like concrete), providing quicker drilling with less effort.

-Header: A type of beam that is used above a door or window.
+Header: A type of beam used above a door or window.

-Hip Rafter: The diagonal rafter that extends from the plate to the ridge for form the hip of a hip roof.
+Hip Rafter: The diagonal rafter that extends from the plate to the ridge to form the hip of a hip roof.

 Jack Rafter: A short rafter usually used on hip roofs.